-- MK 527 Consumer Behavior
+MK 527 Consumer Behavior WIR JZ/ consumer Denavior

-- MK 528 Channel Management
+MK 528 Marketing Metrics MIK EDO Markatina Communicati

-- MK 529 Public Relations and Media Management
+MK 529 Marketing Communications

-- MK 625 Marketing Internship
+MK 625 Marketing Internship

 Hospitality Management Emphasis (Only Offered Onsite in Switzerland)

 This intensive program will prepare the student for a management career in the hospitality, tourism and service industry.
 Our program includes the opportunity for two terms of practical study in the hospitality industry through our partner the Swiss Business and Hotel Management School.
 Known for excellence in hospitality, Switzerland is the perfect place to learn from the best in the industry.